 AA, Anne Arundel Community College

-Robin Newhouse, PhD, RN, NEA-BC, FAAN is dean and distinguished professor of the Indiana University School of Nursing and an IU distinguished professor.
+Robin Newhouse, PhD, RN, NEA-BC, FAAN, is the dean of the Indiana University (IU) School of Nursing and an IU distinguished professor.
 Her research focuses on health system interventions to improve care processes and patient outcomes.
 She has published extensively on health services improvement interventions, acute care quality issues, and evidence-based practice.